 The Davis company's communication skills leave a lot to be

 desired.
-Of course I'm a boater and we talk to each other, especially when
+Of course I am a boater and we talk to each other, especially when

-later I was grumbling again about the doggone light failure with an
+grumbling yet again about the doggone light failure with an electrical

-electrical engineer and he said the company used to be great at responding
+engineer and he said the company used to be great at responding so give

-so give them another try.
-I did, with equally abysmal results, i.e.
+them another try.
+I did, with equally abysmal results, i.e. nothing at

-And frankly, I'm not even certain this is a warranty
+And frankly, I am not even certain this is a warranty

 matter.
 Because they never answered either of my letters I really